koohyun-kwon/HTEBand/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of HTEBand is to construct uniform confidence bands for various types of heterogeneous treatment effect parameters.
+The goal of HTEBand is to construct uniform confidence bands for conditional expectation functions and conditional average treatment effect functions.

 ## Installation